oicleevan/the-deeps/README.md

 # oicleevan's text based dungeon crawler

-A text-based adventure game/dungeon crawler.
+A text-based adventure game/dungeon crawler written in pure C++.
 Defeat enemies as you delve into a dungeon in search of treasure!

 ## what is this game?